 To do business in Hong Kong, one can set up a sole proprietorship, a partnership or register one’s own company incorporated elsewhere as an overseas company in Hong Kong.
 However, the most common form of business entity in Hong Kong is the private limited company, which limits the liability of the shareholders to the capital subscribed.

 Hong Kong private limited companies must use the suffix Limited. to denote limited liability.
-The following names to be used, require licensing: Bank, Insurance, Assurance, Re-Insurance, Trust, Trustee, Savings, Royal, Asset management, Fund Management, Investment Fund, Building Society, Municipal, Chartered, Chamber of Commerce, Tourist Association, Kaifong, Mass Transit, Underground Railway.
+The following names require licensing to be used: Bank, Insurance, Assurance, Re-Insurance, Trust, Trustee, Savings, Royal, Asset management, Fund Management, Investment Fund, Building Society, Municipal, Chartered, Chamber of Commerce, Tourist Association, Kaifong, Mass Transit, Underground Railway.
 Names denoting any connection to local, state or national Governments are generally prohibited.

 ARTICLES OF ASSOCIATION

-A company is incorporated in Hong Kong by application made to the Registrar of Companies.
-Articles of Association and Statement of the Founding Member in NNC1 must be lodged with the Registrar.
-Articles of Association specifies the activities in which the company may engage the rules governing the internal management of the company.
+A company is incorporated in Hong Kong by an application made to the Registrar of Companies.
+Articles of Association and Statement of the Founding Member in NNC1 must be logged with the Registrar.
+Articles of Association specify the activities in which the company may engage and the rules governing the internal management of the company.
 A Notice of Situation of Registered Office is also required to be filed in NNC1 at the time of incorporation.
-Business registration fee has to be paid to the Inland Revenue Department within 30 days after the date of anniversary of incorporation, and then each year thereafter.
+A business registration fee has to be paid to the Inland Revenue Department within 30 days after the date of anniversary of incorporation, and then each year thereafter.
 Government fee is HK$2,250.